zachtyson/uf_csgo_observer_overlay/gui/README.md

 GUI:
 1. cd gui/src
-2. javac Main.java
+2. javac -source 15 -target 15 Main.java
-3. java Main (to make sure it works)
+3. jar cfm .\Main.jar .\manifest.txt *.class
-4. Launch4j to package it into an exe
+4. Use Launch4j to package it into an exe using overlay_launch4j.xml